brown-studios/minuet/README.md

 The first revision of the Minuet hardware is installed in my campervan and it works somewhat well.
 I do not recommend building this revision of the hardware due to schematic errata noted in the accompanying documentation.
 It is after all a prototype.

-The second revision of the Minuet hardware will address the known errata and will use a different brushless motor driver chip to run a bigger motor with a higher current limit.
-It will likely take further revisions to stabilize the design for production in quantity.
+The second revision of the Minuet hardware is feature complete.
+It supports more powerful fan motors, IR remote control, wall controls, rain sensor, thermistor, piezo buzzer for (polite and configurable) audible feedback.
+I've ordered the circuit boards and hopefully the design works well and is closer to a final version that I can send to folks.

 If there is sufficient interest, I would like to commission a small manufacturing run of a hardware kit to make it easier for people to install Minuet.